-Apprenticeships were above target and Higher Education was broadly in line with target.
+Higher Education was above target and Apprenticeships was broadly in line with target.
 Further Education showed growth compared to the previous year.
-Commercial activities and projects also achieved their budget (although the commercial budget was set lower than previous years due to the Covid pandemic).
+Commercial activities and projects saw significant growth due to new projects being secured.

 5 To demonstrate a strong working relationship with employers by listening and responding to the business community.